EUDAT-Training/B2SHARE-Training/02_List_existing_records.md

 ```

 ### Retrieve a list of your draft records
 The [Create a new record](05_Create_new_record.md) guide explains the creation of draft records.
-Here, the retrieval of all draft records as a list is shown, which works similar to the retrieval of all published records (see last section).
+Here, the retrieval of all your draft records as a list is shown, which works similar to the retrieval of all published records (see last section).
 Only the draft records accessible by you will be available.

 ```python
 >>> payload = {'drafts': "",